AVCChallengeF14Team3/PID-code/README.md

 # PID-code
-Some dode for calculating the PID readings
+Some code for calculating the PID readings